PySimpleGUI/PySimpleGUI/readme.md

 #### SetFocus

-Moves the focus to this Listbox
+Sets the current focus to be on this element

 ```
 SetFocus(force=False)